 The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo (i.e. rejecting the application).
-This analysis considers permitting the proposed use of thermomycolin (EC 3.4.21.65) derived from T.reesei, strain RF8963 (the enzyme) as a processing aid.
+This analysis considers permitting the use of the enzyme phospholipase A1 (EC 3.1.1.32), sourced from this GM strain of A. oryzae for the manufacture of bakery products.
+That enzyme would be listed in the table of subsection S18-9(3) of the Code, which includes enzymes permitted to be used as processing aids for specific technological purposes.